 Beginning with space and time, this section opens a discussion of GFO categories that extends over several sections.
 There are several basic ontologies concerning space and time.
-In the toplevel ontology of GFO presented herein, chronoids and topoids are individuals.
+In the top-level ontology of GFO presented herein, the basic entities of space and time are chronoids and topoids; these are considered as individuals.
 Chronoids can be understood as temporal intervals with boundaries, and topoids as connected spatial regions having boundaries as well as a certain mereotopological structure.